istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

 For each `v1alpha1` authentication policy, migrate with the following rules:

-1. If the whole namespace is enabled with mTLS or JWT, create the `PeerAuthentication`, `RequestAuthentication` and `AuthorizationPolicy` without label selector for the whole namespace.
+1. If the whole namespace is enabled with mTLS or JWT, create the `PeerAuthentication`, `RequestAuthentication` and `AuthorizationPolicy` without workload selector for the whole namespace.
 Fill out the policy based on the semantics of the corresponding `MeshPolicy` or `Policy` for the namespace;

-1. If a workload is enabled with mTLS or JWT, create the `PeerAuthentication`, `RequestAuthentication` and `AuthorizationPolicy` with corresponding label selector for the workload.
+1. If a workload is enabled with mTLS or JWT, create the `PeerAuthentication`, `RequestAuthentication` and `AuthorizationPolicy` with corresponding workload selector for the workload.
 Fill out the policy based on the semantics of the corresponding `MeshPolicy` or `Policy` for the workload;

 1. For mTLS related configuration, use `STRICT` mode if the alpha policy is using `STRICT`, use `PERMISSIVE` in all other cases;